 Drowsiness refers to feeling abnormally sleepy during the day.
 People who are drowsy may fall asleep in inappropriate situations or at inappropriate times.

-For drowsiness due to medications, talk to your health care provider about switching or stopping your medications.
-Never stop taking or change your medication without first talking to your health care provider.
+For drowsiness due to medicines, talk to your health care provider about switching or stopping your medicines.
+Never stop taking or change your medicine without first talking to your health care provider.

 Tests that may be done include:

 Treatment depends on the cause of your drowsiness.